systechafrica/systechafrica.github.io/schemesetup/endYearParameters.md

 ### End of Year Parameters

-The End of Year parameters are set to determine benefits calculation method for end of defined financial year i.e., Interim and Declared Rates of Interest.
+The End of Year parameters are set to determine benefits calculation method for end of defined financial year i.e., **Interim** and **Declared** Rates of Interest.
 Interest allocation frequency and distribution mode are other important parameters set here.

-Click the **End Year Parameters** link to open the Year End Parameters Details dialogue box and configure the details as s shown in the sample screenshot below:
+Click the **End Year Parameters** link to open the Year End Parameters Details dialog box and configure the details as shown in the sample screenshot below:

 <img  alt="end of year parameters" width="90%" height="auto"  class="center"  src="../media2/schemeM6.png">

 **Parameter description**